Yingrjimsch/sf-crime-classification/README.md

 ## San Francisco Crime Classification
- by Noah Lichtencker (lichtnoah), Gabriel Nobel (nobelgab), Rebekka von Wartburg (vonwareb)
+ by Noah Lichtencker (lichtnoah), Gabriel Nobel (yingrjimsch), Rebekka von Wartburg (vonwareb)

 ### Introduction
 During twelve weeks, we were shown the basic tools of machine learning in the Machine Learning and Data Mining module.
-In numerous practical courses, we were able to get to know the individual "tools" using fictitious examples and also try them out.
+In numerous practical courses, we were able to get to know the individual "tools" by getting hands on fictitious examples.
 Now we get the chance to prove our skills on real data.

 ### Our Challenge
-Our task is to use a dataset of 12 years of crime reports to predict the correct type of crime.
+Our task is to use a dataset of 12 years of crime reports to predict the correct type of crime in San Francisco.
-After we received the task, however, the question then arose very quickly:
+After we received the task, however, the questions then arose very quickly:
 * What types of data are we talking about?
 * What does the data look like?
+* What classifier is the best for this scenario?
+* What data missing data would be usefull?

 ### Data - Analysis

-On the website of  [Kaggle](https://www.kaggle.com/competitions/sf-crime/ "kaggle") and by looking at the content of the data the following information could be obtained:
+On [Kaggle](https://www.kaggle.com/competitions/sf-crime/ "kaggle") and by looking at the content of the data the following information could be obtained:

 * **Category** &#10132; Name (Category) of the incident, our Variable to predict as string representation
 * **Dates** &#10132;  Timestamp of the crime incident